clodon2/LeArmObjectFinder/README.md

 The original searching method for the arm was with a sonar distance sensor.
 We scan horizontally and see if the distance changes, if it does there is an object there.
 See [sonarFind.cpp](Arduino/sonarFind.cpp) and [sonarFind.h](Arduino/sonarFind.h). **This was deprecated due to the sonar sensor being wildly inaccurate.**

 ## Connections
-Connect arm 5v/gnd to breadboard if you want it to run on it's own.
-Camera must be connected via usb to a computer and opened with potplayer.
+Connect arm 5v/gnd to breadboard if you want it to run on its own.
+Camera must be connected via usb to a computer and opened with potplayer. <br/>
 ![image](https://github.com/user-attachments/assets/a366f590-74c2-4102-9031-019bb60866e3)